rstacruz/arch-installer/README.md

 ## Usage instructions

-1. [Download the Arch Linux live enviroment ISO][download].
+1. [Download the Arch Linux live environment ISO][download].
 This installer is meant to run inside the Arch Linux live enviroment.

 2. [Put it into a USB][usb].
 (Unless you're installing into a VM.)